 Financial liabilities are initially recognized at fair value, net of transaction costs incurred.
 Subsequent to initial measurement, financial liabilities are recognized at amortized cost.
-The difference between the initial carrying amount of the financial liabilities and their redemption value is recognized in the income statement over the contractual terms using the effective interest rate method.
-This category includes the following classes of financial liabilities: trade and other payables; commercial paper; bonds; lease liabilities and other financial liabilities.
+The difference between the initial carrying amount of the financial liabilities and their redemption value is recognized in the income statement over the contractual term, using the effective interest rate method.
+This category includes the following classes of financial liabilities: trade and other payables, commercial papers, bonds, lease liabilities and other financial liabilities.

-Financial liabilities at amortized cost are classified as current or non-current depending whether these are due within 12 months after the balance sheet date or beyond.
+Financial liabilities at amortized cost are classified as current or non-current, depending on whether they are due within 12 months after the balance sheet date or beyond.

-Financial liabilities are derecognized (in full or partly) when either the Group is discharged from its obligation, they expire, are cancelled or replaced by a new liability with substantially modified terms.
+Financial liabilities are derecognized (in full or partly) when either the Group is discharged from its obligation, they expire, they are cancelled or they are replaced by a new liability with substantially modified terms.